dragonfly-xyz/nottingham-contracts/README.md

 forge script Match --sig 'runMatch(string[])' '["GreedyBuyer.sol", "CheapBuyer.sol"]'
 ```

-`runMatch()` assigns players the same player indexes, which is analagous to turn order, in the same order that player contract names are passed in.
+`runMatch()` assigns players the same player indexes in the same order that player names are passed in.
 The performance of some of the example players can be biased by their order in a match.
 You can instead use `runShuffledMatch()` to assign players a random index each run:

 ```bash
 forge script Match --sig 'runShuffledMatch(string[])' '["GreedyBuyer.sol", "CheapBuyer.sol"]'